BattlesnakeOfficial/starter-snake-python/README.md

 # A Simple [Battlesnake](http://play.battlesnake.com) Written in Python

 This is a basic implementation of the [Battlesnake API](https://docs.battlesnake.com/references/api).
 It's a great starting point for anyone wanting to program their first Battlesnake using Python.
-It comes ready to use with [Repl.it](https://repl.it) and provides instructions below for getting started.
+It comes ready to use with [Repl.it](https://repl.it) and provides instructions below for getting started that line up with the [Quick Start Coding Guide](https://docs.battlesnake.com/guides/getting-started).
 It can also be deployed to [Heroku](https://heroku.com), or any other cloud provider you'd like.

 ### Technologies Used